 It's easy to fall into a slouching position while you're concentrating on your work, but over time this can cause muscle strain.
 Buying an ergonomic chair and sitting in it correctly will keep you protected.

-Take a look at the graphic below for some tips on how to sit correctly.
+Take a look at our graphic for some tips on how to sit correctly:

 For as little as £10, you can get a curved mesh backrest that wraps around the back of your office chair.
 The mesh material will keep you cool, while the shape will relieve pressure on your spine.
 This is an affordable way of correcting your posture and preventing back pain – you don't always need to spend hundreds of pounds on a home office chair.